 The concessionary fare paying scheme allows young people to buy a pass for a spare seat on an operating Royal Borough home to school transport route, when they are not eligible for free home to school transport.
 This is available for young people in post-16 education.
-More details about this can be found on pages 31 to 33 of the home to school transport policy document, found at the bottom of this page.
+More details about this can be found on pages 14 to 15 of the home to school transport policy document, found at the bottom of this page.

 National Rail also offer a 16-25 railcard that offers 1/3 off rail fares for travel across Britain.
 The card costs £30 for the year and further information on the scheme can be found on their website at 16-25 Railcard.

 You can plan your public transport journey throughout the South East with the door to door route planner from Traveline South East.

 There are a variety of concessionary fares available for students from public transport providers.
 Once you have planned your route please use the contact details shown on Traveline to purchase your pass/ticket directly from the transport provider.